-Half of Americans carry credit card debt.
+Roughly four in 10 Americans carry credit card debt from month to month, according to a 2018 survey by the National Foundation for Credit Counseling (source).
 If you’re one of them and your goal is to be debt-free, not paying interest on what you owe is a great way to start.

-Consider moving your high-interest credit card debt to a balance transfer credit card.
-Balance transfer cards give you up to 21 months to focus on reducing your debt without paying interest, which could save you hundreds or even thousands of dollars.
+That may sound too good to be true, but that’s exactly what balance transfer credit cards do.
+Depending on the card you get, you can get up to almost two years to focus on reducing your debt without paying interest.
+That could save you hundreds or even thousands of dollars.

 What are balance transfer credit cards?

-Balance transfer credit cards are regular credit cards that allow you to combine your balances from other cards.
-Many balance transfer credit cards sweeten the deal by offering low-interest rates (as low as 0% APR) for a limited time on transferred debt.
+These cards often offer low interest rates (as low as 0% APR) for a limited time on transferred debt.
 Their purpose is to consolidate debt and save you money on interest payments.
-The best balance transfer cards offer an introductory rate of zero percent for periods ranging from 12 to 21 months.
+The best balance transfer cards offer an introductory rate of 0% for periods upwards of 12 months.

 What does 0% APR mean?

 The first thing you need to understand about balance transfers is that a 0% APR does not mean a balance transfer is always free.
-Most balance credit cards charge a transfer fee that ranges from 3 – 5% of the debt balance.
-On a $15,000 debt — which is about the average credit card debt for an American household that carries a balance — that’s $450 to $750 in transfer fees.
+Most balance credit cards charge a transfer fee that ranges from 3% to 5% of the debt balance.
+On a $15,000 debt—which is about the average credit card debt for an American household that carries a balance—that’s $450 to $750 in transfer fees.

 How to use balance transfer credit cards?